Restructuring and insolvency in Germany: overview

 Retention of title (Eigentumsvorbehalt).
-A seller can reserve title to products under a purchase agreement, to the effect that the purchaser only acquires title when the purchase price is paid (see Question 3).
+A seller can reserve title to products under a purchase agreement, to the effect that the purchaser only acquires title when the purchase price has been paid (see Question 3).

 Security assignment (Sicherungsübereignung).
 This involves the securing party assigning personal property to the secured party as security for a claim.
 The advantage of a security assignment is that the securing party does not have to deliver the property to the secured party and can therefore continue to use the property.

 Pledge right (Pfandrecht).
 This entitles the pledgee to satisfy a claim against the pledgor or a third party by selling the pledged property.
-The disadvantage of a pledge right is that the pledgor can no longer use the property, as it must be delivered to the pledgee.
+The disadvantage of a pledge right is that the pledgor can no longer use the property, as the pledgee must hold the pledged property in his possession.

-The property must be accurately identified, to rule out any risk of confusion (for example, in a purchaser's warehouse).
+The property must be accurately identified, in order to rule out any risk of confusion (for example, in a purchaser's warehouse).
 A lack of accurate identification frequently renders security interests invalid.

 Effects of non-compliance.
-Non-compliance with formalities does not make the security void, although a failure to accurately identify the property may render a security interest invalid (see above).
-A valid agreement is also necessary (this agreement may be oral).
+Non-compliance with formalities does not make the security void, although failure to accurately identify the property may render a security interest invalid (see above).
+A valid agreement is also necessary (this agreement can be oral).

 Creditor and contributory ranking

-Costs of the insolvency proceedings.
-These costs include court costs for the insolvency proceedings, and the remuneration earned and the expenses incurred by the provisional insolvency administrator, the insolvency administrator and the members of the creditors' committee (section 54, German Insolvency Code).
+Costs of insolvency proceedings.
+These costs include court fees for the insolvency proceedings, and the remuneration earned and the expenses incurred by the provisional insolvency administrator, the insolvency administrator and the members of the creditors' committee (section 54, German Insolvency Code).
 Costs of the insolvency proceedings rank in higher priority to all other debts, including those owed to employees.
 See Question 5, Insolvency pay.

 Insolvency estate creditors.
 These are, for example, claims resulting from new contracts signed by the insolvency administrator with third parties, such as suppliers (section 55, German Insolvency Code).

 Insolvency creditors.
-All unsecured creditors who have registered their claims in writing with the insolvency administrator and whose claims have seen no objection by the insolvency administrator or another insolvency creditor.
+All unsecured creditors who registered their claims in writing with the insolvency administrator and whose claims have seen no objection by the insolvency administrator or another insolvency creditor.
 Insolvency creditors receive payment on a pro rata basis.
 In most cases, payments are low.
 Employees are also insolvency creditors with their unsecured claims for payment of wages.
 See Question 5, Insolvency pay.

 Subordinated creditors.
-If the claims of all insolvency creditors have been fully paid (which is extremely rare), subordinated creditors are paid (section 39, German Insolvency Code).
+If all claims of all insolvency creditors have been fully paid (which is extremely rare), subordinated creditors will be paid (section 39, German Insolvency Code).
 Subordinated claims are, for example:

-claims for payment of interest that accrued after opening of the insolvency proceedings;
+claims for payment of interest that accrued after the opening of the insolvency proceedings;

 general claims for the repayment of shareholder loans.
-Exceptions to this are claims of a shareholder who holds 10% or less of the company's registered capital, unless the shareholder is a managing director, or if a creditor acquired shares of the company for restructuring purposes after the company has become illiquid or over-indebted (see Question 6) (or illiquidity was imminent).
+Exceptions to this are claims of a shareholder who holds 10% or less of the company's registered capital, unless the shareholder is a managing director, or if a creditor acquired shares of the company for restructuring purposes after the company has become illiquid or over-indebted (see Question 7) (or illiquidity was imminent).